 Claiborne Pell Newport Bridge, Suspension bridge in Newport, United States

-The Claiborne Pell Newport Bridge extends 3,428 meters across the East Passage of Narragansett Bay, connecting Newport with Jamestown on Conanicut Island.
+The Claiborne Pell Newport Bridge is a suspension bridge that stretches 3,428 meters (11,247 feet) across the East Passage of Narragansett Bay, connecting Newport with Jamestown on Conanicut Island.
+The main towers rise 120 meters (394 feet) above the water and support four traffic lanes that carry thousands of vehicles daily over the bay.

-The main suspension span measures 490 meters, establishing this structure as the longest suspension bridge in the New England region of the United States.
+The main span measures 490 meters (1,608 feet) and makes this structure the longest suspension bridge in the New England region.
+This section between the two main towers allows large ships to pass freely beneath the roadway.

 Location: Newport